kubeflow/website/content/en/docs/distributions/aws/component-guides/pipeline.md

 ).run_id
 ```

+## Support S3 Artifact Store

+Support for S3 Artifact Store is in active development.
+You can track the [open issue](https://github.com/awslabs/kubeflow-manifests/issues/117) to stay up-to-date on progress.

-### Ongoing Kubeflow Pipelines support
+## Support TensorBoard in Kubeflow Pipelines

-Support for S3 Artifacts and Tensorboard is in active development.
-You can track the [open issue](https://github.com/kubeflow/kubeflow/issues/6328) to stay up-to-date on progress.
+Support for TensorBoard in Kubeflow Pipelines is in active development.
+You can track the [open issue](https://github.com/awslabs/kubeflow-manifests/issues/118) to stay up-to-date on progress.